Let’s have a conversation about the 2024 macro trends that are going to impact the way the entire world does business.

 And if you want to listen to the Full Podcast Episode that shares this information, CLICK HERE to listen to the full episode on Apple Podcasts!

-Meet the Author: Tristan Thibodeau is the founder of Wild Womn Haus and is the head brand strategist and mentor for visionary female entrepreneurs.
+Tristan Thibodeau is the founder of Wild Womn Haus and is a brand strategist for entrepreneurs in the wellness, beauty, and lifestyle brand industries.